Buster Stanley: Professional football

 He played as a nose guard for the New England Patriots in 1994.
 In 1996 and 1997, he played for the Rhein Fire in the World League of American Football.
 He was an assistant strength and conditioning coach at the University of Michigan from 1997 to 1999.
 He played for the Grand Rapids Rampage in the Arena Football League from 1999 to 2000.
 While playing for Grand Rapids, Stanley received the Rampage Award as the "Best Player for the Organization" and was named to the Arena Football League's All-Rookie Team.

-Later years
+Later life

 After retiring from football, Stanley worked as an account representative for Worthington Steel (1999–2003) and as a sales representative for U.S. Smokeless Tobacco Brands (2003–2009).